How to Choose The Perfect HDB Resale Flat to Buy (Checklist Included!)

 And don’t have to spend too much fixing the place just to make it liveable.

-Which is why it’s important to check the condition of the flat, and get a better understanding of how much your potential renovations costs are going to be.
+This is why it’s important to check the condition of the flat, and get a better understanding of how much your potential renovations costs are going to be.

 Here’s a general list of things to look out for: